RamAlkama/LandCarbonBudget_IntactAndNonIntactForest/README.md

 **********************************************************************************************************
   1) If low spatial resolution regrid into 0.5x0.5 deg

-  2) We use the ratio between observed forest cover and median of the 10 TRENDY S2 models.
-This ratio is stored in "IntactAndNonIntactForest_0.5deg.nc" NetCDF file.
-See Step (1.6).
+  2) We use the ratio between observed forest cover and median of the 10 TRENDY S2 models (See Step (1.7)).

   3) multiply simulated nbp by this ratio, land area and number of seconds in the year ==> from kg/m2/s to kg/gridcell/yr